Hallelujah78/calculator-typescript-react/Notes.md

 - the same value with precision 10 works fine
 - as long as the precision is equal (or greater than) the number of decimal places, it appears to work well
 - `parseFloat((0.9999999999 * 0.9999999999).toPrecision(10)));` agrees with our Samsung calculator

+- I think we need to use a decimal arithmetic library.
+With `toPrecision` we are hoping that the float precision anomaly will occur outside the precision that we set but this is arbitrary
+  - for `.1 * .2` using precision of 15 is fine but with a precision of 20 we have `0.020000000000000004`
+- the same issue occurs with `toFixed`
+- use a library like decimal.js
+  - each pair of numbers separated by an operator is calculated using the library
+  - the answer is stored in the running total
+  - if the user enters another operator, we then take the value from the running total as the first of our next pair of operands
+  - repeat until user hits `=`
+  - at this point this value is our first operand if the user chooses to continue entering values

+## Design

+- Samsung calculator reduces font size when the content will overflow the display horizontally
+- it reduces the font size again to avoid horizontal overflow
+- after this, it starts to wrap the output to a new line
+- eventually the display becomes vertically scrollable
+- a maximum of 3 lines are displayed at any one time
+- the display area remains fixed throughout this

+### Components

+- Display
+  - displays what the user has input
+  - displays the answer when the user hits `=`
+- RunningTotal
+  - displays the current value based on the operators and operands that have been input on the display

+### State

+- an array (possibly) containing the numbers and operands that have been input so far by the user
+- currenttotal - stores the current total as calculated using the operands and operators that have been input so far
+- firstOperand
+- operator
+- secondOperand